Skip to content

 Susi Pudjiastuti’s Legacy | Building Shared Prosperity Across Indonesia’s Seas

-“The land, waters, and natural resources contained therein are controlled by the state and utilized […]
+“The land, waters, and natural resources contained therein are controlled […]

 Maritime Fightersdenun20.03.202625.03.2026